landoscar/landoscar/README.md

 OSDD System -- NOT A PONYTOWN SYSTEM ! !
 DO NOT THINK WE ARE, WE'RE DIAGNOSED AND FUNCTION OUTSIDE OF PONYTOWN.

-dni endo systems , ex friends and systems that are FAKING [ REAL SYSTEMS MAY INT ]
+dni endo systems , ex friends and systems that are FAKING . plus dni if you have an issue with us or dont trust us, we dont want communication with those who have issues with us or do not trust us.

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;[ [ABOUT ME](https://rentry.co/pvkyrfmr) ]